raml-org/raml-tck-runner/js/README.md

 Simple test of few RAML JS parsers.
 Tests simply try to parse a set of examples and report if parser returned an error.

-Running tests produces JSON reports which are saved to `raml-tck-runner/reports/json/<PARSER_NAME>.json`.
+Running tests produces JSON reports.

 A fine collection of RAML files can be composed each containing one/few RAML features to test those in isolation.